netgen/ezplatform-site-api/docs/reference/query_types.rst

 - ``queryParam(name, default)``

-    This function is just a shortcut to ``GET`` parameters on the Request object:
+    This function is just a shortcut to ``GET`` / query string parameters on the Request object:

     .. code-block:: yaml